 - Y-12 American Recovery and Reinvestment Act (ARRA), workers hired after January 1, 2009, analyses of exposures and health data for the cohort (Paul Wambach, White Paper, July 2011).

-- ORISE in cooperation with DOE and National Jewish Health continue to evaluate studies regarding beryllium test results, latency from first beryllium sensitization to disease onset, and evidence of a dose-response relationship between beryllium exposure and disease outcomes.
+- ORISE, in cooperation with DOE and National Jewish Health, continue to evaluate studies regarding beryllium test results, latency from first beryllium sensitization to disease onset, and evidence of a dose-response relationship between beryllium exposure and disease outcomes.
 The data in the BAWR are of interest with regard to discovering more about how these are correlated.
 Some examples include:

 - Clinical and laboratory factors contributing to uninterpretable beryllium lymphocyte proliferation tests (BeLPT) (American Journal of Industrial Medicine, Derek Smith, et. al., March 2018).

 - Because of the regular and required electronic reporting of data to the BAWR, the BAWR has been used as justification by the reporting organizations for streamlining their processes by developing new systems, infrastructure, and/or procuring new software.
 Over time, data have improved dramatically, as evidenced by decreasing error rates in the data condition reports.
-There is a continued effort made by the BAWR and DOE staff to improve data quality, notably complete employee rosters and work history data.
+There is a continued effort made by BAWR and DOE staff to improve data quality, notably securing complete employee rosters and work history data.

 Limitations to Data Interpretation

-Due to limitations associated with the data submitted to the BAWR, caution should be exercised in the conclusions drawn from data analyses results and data summarizations.
+Due to limitations associated with data submitted to the BAWR, caution should be exercised in the conclusions drawn from data analyses results and data summarizations.
 Caveats to consider when interpreting the data presented in the BAWR Dashboard are discussed below:

 The Registry does not contain PII (personally identifiable information) on workers.
 Each reporting organization is free to choose its own encryption algorithm to assign a unique identifier for a given worker.
 While this approach ensures the protection of the individual’s privacy, it restricts the Registry’s ability to determine when a given worker moves from one reporting organization to another.

-Air monitoring samples have declined each year.
+Reporting of air monitoring samples have declined each year.
 Due to beryllium sensitization (BeS) and chronic beryllium disease (CBD) observed in workers without exposure monitoring data, reporting organizations may need to review and update exposure sampling plans.
 In contrast, health monitoring for BeS appears to be robust, although additional medical follow-up of CBD cases would be useful.